vFredo/dotfiles/README.md

 # Dotfiles :floppy_disk:

 This configuration are set for Linux operating system, this is really intendent for my own use.<br>
-There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files. <br>
+There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files.<br>
-Most of the dependecies have to be installed by hand (Sorry, i'm a little lazy). <br>
+Most of the dependecies have to be installed by hand.<br>

 ## Content
   * i3 config file